kawilkins/cheatsheets/linux-cheatsheet.md

 ## Change user type

 It is entirely possible to change a user from a "regular" user to a system user.
+For example, you might have a system administrator user account that you don't want shown on the login page.
 As super user:

 ```bash
 cd /var/lib/AccountsService/users/